 - Distill water by boiling it and catching the evaporating steam, recollecting it into liquid water.
 This leaves anything that wasn’t pure H2O behind.

 When looking at the kinds of products relevant to personal emergencies, it usually comes down to filters versus purifiers.
-“Purifiers” typically remove more threats than filters, but the wording has been misused enough in marketing to lose most of its meaning.
+The best answer is to have both.
+But if you only have one, a filter is usually the better choice.

 Boiling takes time, fuel, and equipment.
 It’s a fine method, but it doesn’t make sense as a primary water plan in this context.
 Think of boiling as a backup or bonus.